PrestaShop/community-theme-16/README.md

 gulp compile-css     // Runs shell process 'compass compile'.
 Optional flag maybe passed: --force

-gulp remove-trash    // Removes files which we don't to include in the archive, like cache files
+gulp clean-up        // Removes files which we don't want to include in the archive, like cache files

 gulp copy-index      // Copies index.php to all directories and subdirectories inside theme folder